appellj/package-sonarqube/sonarqube6/Package.md

 }
 ```
 The `getSecurityRating` function provides the security rating of a project in SonarQube server for the given project key.
-You can get the project key using the SonarQube server UI or the getProject function.
+You can get the project key using the SonarQube server UI or the `getProject` function.

     `var value = sonarqubeEP->getSecurityRating(“project_key”);`

-The response from `getSecurityRating` is either a string (if the request was successful) or an error.
+The response from `getSecurityRating` is either a string (if the request was successful) or an `error`.
-The match operation can be used to handle the response if an error occurs.
+The `match` operation can be used to handle the response if an error occurs.

 ```ballerina
 match value {